 Your hotel at Lake Titicaca is one of the very top options in this area, with great guides and an enviable location.
 En route to the hotel you will stop to visit Lampa, a well-preserved colonial city with striking architecture and a beautiful church.

-In the morning you will set out to visit the floating Uros Islands and the Island of Taquile.
+Navigate across Lake Titicaca to the floating Uros Islands and the Island of Taquile.
 The floating islands have been constructed from junco reed roots by the Aymara-speaking Uros Titino people that inhabit them.
 Your hotel has exclusive access to one of these islands, keeping you off the tourist path and letting you gain insight into the traditional way of life in this area.

-Next you will head to Taquile Island, one of Titicaca’s larger natural islands and home to several small Quechua villages.
+Taquile Island is one of Titicaca’s larger natural islands and home to several small Quechua villages.
 Taquile is known for its traditional textiles, which have been designated UNESCO Masterpieces of the Oral and Intangible Heritage of Humanity.
-After your visit you will enjoy a picnic lunch with sweeping views of the azure expanse of Lake Titicaca, with Bolivia’s Cordillera Real mountain range on the horizon.
+After your visit here, you will enjoy a picnic lunch with sweeping views of the azure expanse of Lake Titicaca, with Bolivia’s Cordillera Real mountain range on the horizon.